 All students begin their program as Biology majors.

-- See program description for detailed information on program requirements and electives.
+- See the program description for detailed information on program requirements and electives for the major in Biology.

-The Biology Major is a strong platform from which to embark on a multitude of paths including graduate and medical school, as well as careers well-served by having a foundational understanding of biological systems, such as in education, science policy, scientific writing, healthcare, law, and drug development.
+The Biology Major is a strong platform from which to embark on a multitude of paths including graduate and medical school, as well as careers served by having a foundational understanding of biological systems, such as in education, science policy, scientific writing, healthcare, law, and drug development.

 RISE (Research Intensive Senior Experience) and Tutorial Research